-- Proof of address.
-Any two of the following documents: lease or deed, car registration, utility bill, residential telephone bill, moving bill, property tax bill, bank statement, credit card statement, correspondence with a government agency.
+- Proof of address (any two of the following documents): lease or deed, car registration, utility bill, residential telephone bill, moving bill, property tax bill, bank statement, credit card statement, correspondence with a government agency

-- Proof of child’s citizenship: birth certificate or passport, Record of Landing (IMM1000)or Permanent Resident Card.
+- Proof of child’s citizenship: birth certificate or passport, Record of Landing (IMM 1000)or Permanent Resident Card

-- Proof of custody: if you are not the parent and child is under 18 you must provide proof of custody (court order)
+- Proof of custody: if you are not the parent and your child is under 18 you must provide proof of custody (court order)

 Also remember to:

-- call ahead to make an appointment with school office staff
+- Call ahead to make an appointment with school office staff

-- bring samples of child’s work
+- Bring samples of your child’s work

-- bring any school reports (assists in school placements )
+- Bring any school reports (assists in school placements )

 What is my child’s home school?

-Refer to information under “Find my local school”
+Refer to information under “Find My Local School”